code-423n4/2023-10-nextgen/README.md

 ## Attack ideas (Where to look for bugs)
 - Access Controls and Permissions
   - Consider ways in which addresses can be added to the Admin contract either without the specific approval of its owner or from a global admin or as a result of contract deployment.
-  - Consider ways in which the artist's proposed address can be maliciously altered after they were firstly proposed by the artist.
+  - Consider ways in which the artist's proposed address can be maliciously altered after they were first proposed by the artist.
   - Consider ways in which functions on all contracts can be called without having a specific role.
 - Payments
   - Consider ways in which payments can be altered so the funds will be sent to different addresses compared to the ones that were proposed by the artist.